-I had wanted to visit Charleston with kids for many years and it had become a staple on my travel wish list.
+I had wanted to visit Charleston with kids for many years, and it had become a staple on my travel wish list.
 It’s not an easy trip coming from the west coast of Canada and usually involves a red-eye flight to avoid wasting an entire travel day.

-Andrew went to University on Hilton Head Island so we organized another home exchange and I arranged for us to fly into Charleston which was a two-hour drive away.
-We had 48 hours to spend in Charleston with kids so we maximized our stay and had so much fun in the hot, humid weather!
+Andrew went to university on Hilton Head Island, so we organized another home exchange, and I arranged for us to fly into Charleston, which was a two-hour drive away.

 Charleston Waterfront Park

-Our first stop was to head straight to the water, walk along the pier and take in the views of the Charleston harbour.
-Charleston’s Waterfront Park is the perfect venue for slowing down and taking a moment or two to relax.
-Locals agree that this 10-acre park overlooking Charleston Harbor offers more than just stunning views, but also plenty of room to roam—most notably on its waterfront section which makes up most of the area!
+Locals agree that this 10-acre park overlooking Charleston Harbor offers more than just stunning views but also plenty of room to roam—most notably on its waterfront section, which makes up most of the area!
 With an appealing location, visitors will love what it has in store when they visit here.

 Charleston Pineapple Fountain

-The Pineapple Fountain in the Charleston Waterfront Park is a popular destination for people to enjoy and relax.
 The fountain was built after Hurricane Hugo, so it has symmetry with its pineapple motifs on both sides representing hospitality towards visitors from all over who come to see this beautiful landmark!

 Where to Stay in Charleston – Hilton DoubleTree Hotel